maanisim/maanisim.github.io/_posts/2024-04-25-Optimizing-CodeBuild-with-Cached-Multi-Architecture-Docker-Images.md

 # Local vs Cache storage backends

-When using [the local cache in CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-caching.html#caching-local) it's important to be aware of it's limitations, as they are not publically documented.
+When using [the local cache in CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-caching.html#caching-local) it's important to be aware of it's limitations, as they are not publicly documented.

 - Best effort only, cache will get wiped if not used for ~15 minutes OR for the total length of the previous build - whichever is shorter.
 - For custom cache, it requires the parent directory of the cached directory to exist